jyalim/RCworkshops/README.md

 Intro to Python on HPC
 ----------------------

-The materials for an August 26th, 2019 workshop are included in the directory `intro-python/`.
+The materials for an introduction to python on HPC systems are included in the directory `intro-python/`.

 Data Handling with Python on HPC
 --------------------------------

-The materials for a September 13th, 2019 workshop are included in the directory `data-python/`.
+The materials for an HPC data handling with python workshop are included in the directory `data-python/`.

 Machine Learning with Python on HPC
 -----------------------------------

-The materials for an October 7th, 2019 workshop are included in the directory `ML-python/`.
+The materials for a ML python HPC workshop are included in the directory `ML-python/`.

 Deep Learning with Python on HPC
 --------------------------------

-The materials for an November 4th, 2019 workshop are included in the directory `DL-python/`.
+The materials for a deep learning python HPC workshop are included in the directory `DL-python/`.